 Solar Regulators with Current Shunts

 Some years ago a magazine article outlined a solution to a non-existent problem.
-That Australia’s sun can produce excess output.
-And that overheats solar regulators.
+The article claimed that Australia’s sun may produce excess output.
+Furthermore that it can overheat solar regulators.
 It quoted a Plasmatronics 20 amps regulator as indicating 36 amps.
-The solar array, however was only half that.
-It was 18 amp.
+The solar array, however, was only 18 amps.

-Solar regulators programs can likewise block excess current.
-You do not, however, need to do that for most batteries.
-One exception is small capacity lead-acid batteries.
-AGM and lithium batteries accept high currents without harm.
+Solar regulators likewise block excess current.
+That is necessary for small capacity lead-acid batteries.
+AGM and lithium batteries, however, accept high currents without harm.

-If your regulator has inbuilt monitoring your battery return must be directly to that battery.
-If you include a current shunt, you battery return must bypass that shunt.
-Unless you do, solar current is recorded twice.
-Details vary between solar regulators.
+For solar regulators with inbuilt monitoring, battery positive and negative returns must be direct to that battery.
+If you include a current shunt, your battery return must bypass that shunt.
+Unless you do, the solar current is recorded twice.
+Details vary between regulators.

 It is not feasible to show how to do this in article form.
 Full details, however, are in Solar That Really Works! (for cabins and RVs).
 Also in Solar Success (for home and property systems).
 Furthermore, in Caravan & Motorhome Electrics.